Observable criterion for collective entanglement in Boson-lattice system

-In conclusion, we have proposed an observable entanglement criterion that broadly manifests the collective entanglement among lattice sites.
-Our criterion captures the characteristic of phase transitions well in the extended Bose-Hubbard system, thereby enabling a comprehensive study of many-body physics in the context of quantum correlations.
-Furthermore, it can be readily tested via available experimental techniques providing a useful tool of fundamental and practical importance that we hope will enrich future studies of quantum many-body physics.
+In conclusion, we have presented an observable entanglement criterion that can manifest the collective entanglement in Boson lattice systems.
+Our criterion captures the characteristics of entanglement in different quantum phases and across phase transitions well in the extended Bose-Hubbard system, thereby enabling a comprehensive study of many-body physics in the context of quantum correlations.
+Furthermore, it can be readily tested using available experimental techniques providing a useful tool of fundamental and practical importance that we hope will enrich future studies of quantum many-body physics.
 For instance, our tool can be utilized to verify on-demand generation of entanglement for programmable quantum information processing.
 Once the nature of the entanglement is identified, one can use it on its own or further design an efficient interaction Hamiltonian to transfer lattice entanglement to other systems.

+For decades, the spin-squeezing criterion has been extensively employed in the study of {\it multi-particle} entanglement in spin-systems (two-level atoms) not only for foundational aspects ~\cite{sorensen2001Nature, Review, Mol}\footnote{D. J. Wineland, J. J. Bollinger, W. M. Itano, F. L. Moore, and D. J. Heinzen, Spin squeezing and reduced quantum noise in spectroscopy, Phys.
+Rev. A {\bf 46}, R6797 (1992).} but also for quantum applications, e.g. relation of multipartite entanglement to quantum metrological power~\footnote{P. Hyllus, L. Pezzé, and A. Smerzi, Entanglement and Sensitivity in Precision Measurements with States of a Fluctuating Number of Particles, Phys.
+Rev. Lett. {\bf 105}, 120501 (2010). }\cite{Tot}.
+Likewise, we hope our proposed criterion could be a valuable tool for the study of {\it multi-mode} collective entanglement broadly in Bosonic quantum systems paving a new avenue for future studies.

 {\bf Acknowledgments.}--- We thank Mehmet \"Ozg\"ur Oktel, Ahmet Kele\c{s} and Sururi Emre Ta\c{s}c{\i} for their help with numerical calculations and discussions.
 MET acknowledges support from T\"UBA GEBIP 2017 and TUBITAK-1001 grant no 121F141.
 HN is partly supported by NRF-2022M3H3A1098237 from National Research Foundation of Korea.